mattecapu/inertial_navigation/README.md

 =====

-Feel free to use and fork the code.
-Happy hacking.
+Feel free to use and fork the code. *Happy hacking*.